detlefgerhardt/RomBrowser/README.md

 ## Quick instructions

 - Start RomBrowser.EXE
-- Check if you have .NET 4.5 installed if you get an error.
+- If you get an error, check if you have .NET 4.5 installed.
 - Click on the directory button in the header above the directory windows to choose the directory with the ROM files.
 - Choose the number of images you want to view simultaneously from the drop-down box in der header above the ROM image displays.
 - Select the first display panel bei clicking on the "ROM #x".
 The active panel is marked by a red border.